 Exercise of option.
 If you exercise a statutory stock option, don't include any amount in income when you exercise the option.

-TIP: IIf you exercise an ISO during 2019, you should receive Form 3921, or a statement, from the corporation for each transfer made during 2019.
-The corporation must send or provide you with the form by January 31, 2020.
+TIP If you exercise an ISO during 2020, you should receive Form 3921, or a statement, from the corporation for each transfer made during 2020.
+The corporation must send or provide you with the form by January 31, 2021.
 Keep this information for your records.

-To enter the AMT adjustment (if necessary) mentioned above for Form 6251, in the TaxAct® program:
+To enter the AMT adjustment (if necessary) mentioned previously for Form 6251 Alternative Minimum Tax—Individuals, in the TaxAct® program:

-IRS Form 3921 Exercise of an Incentive Stock Option Under Section 422(b), is for informational purposes only and should be kept with your records.
-It does not need to be entered into your return unless you still hold the stock at year end (if you do, see the information above regarding Alternative Minimum Tax (AMT)).
+Form 3921 Exercise of an Incentive Stock Option Under Section 422(b), is for informational purposes only and should be kept with your records.
+It does not need to be entered into your return unless you still hold the stock at year end (if you do, see the previous information regarding Alternative Minimum Tax (AMT)).
 You will need this information when you sell the stock.
-At the time that you sell the stock you should receive a Federal Form 1099-B which would need to be reported on your tax return.
+At the time that you sell the stock, you should receive a Federal Form 1099-B Proceeds From Broker and Barter Exchange Transactions which would need to be reported on your tax return.
 The information on Form 3921 will help in determining your cost or other basis as well as your holding period.

 Instructions for Employee

-You have received the Form 3291 because your employer (or transfer agent) transferred your employer's stock to you pursuant to your exercise of an incentive stock option (ISO).
+You have received Form 3291 because your employer (or transfer agent) transferred your employer's stock to you pursuant to your exercise of an incentive stock option (ISO).
 You must recognize (report) gain or loss on your tax return for the year in which you sell or otherwise dispose of the stock.
 Keep this form and use it to figure the gain or loss.
-For more information, see IRS Publication 525 Taxable and Nontaxable Income.
+For more information, see IRS Publication 525.

 When you exercise an ISO, you may have to include in alternative minimum taxable income a portion of the fair market value of the stock acquired through the exercise of the option.

-The Form 1099-B received from the sale of Incentive Stock Options (and any applicable information reported on Form W-2 in the year of sale) would be entered in the Investment Income section of TaxAct as follows:
+The Form 1099-B received from the sale of Incentive Stock Options (and any applicable information reported on Form W-2 in the year of sale) would be entered in the Investment Income section of TaxAct.